-"Were you required to pay anything oward the purchase of the land?"
-"I stood to lose and had it been necbut \$2,400,000 in loans in the burned dis-trict, and \$1,250,600 of this was covered essary, would have paid my share."
-Senator Cockrell here interrupted, bank's loans were in the burned district and that it was the intention to return insurance moneys back to the bor-rowers for rebuilding purposes.
+limit.
+Cashler Story in referring to the condition of the Mutual said that it was peculiarly fortunate in that it had but \$2,400,000 in loans in the burned dis-trict, and \$1,250,000 of this was covered insurance moneys back to the oor-rowers for rebuilding purposes.
 The fact that all of the banks did not reopen their doors was due to the dearth of necessary quarters.
 Those institutions which had parts of their old sites remaining had the advan-tage and embraced it.
-Now that normal conditions have been about restored.
-Concerning the Huron Coal company, Mr. Patton said he thought he had 500 shares, but was not certain, which he acquired in the same manner as his holdings in the Atlantic Crushed Coke company.
-He was asked if he ever held stock in the Columbia Coal com-pany.
-He said he had at its organiza-tion, but it became a selling company instead of an operating company and he sold his stock to a Greensburg, Pa., banking company. conditions have been about restored, the business of the clearing house bank in the mint has been practically closed
+Now that normal conditions have been about restored, the bustness of the clearing house bank in the minu has been protically closed in the mint has been practically closed

-At the Union Safe Deposit and Trust company's banks both commercial and savings, everything proceeded with that degree of order and quiet that was saving It seems to me to be an easy matter for you to say you went into a speculative deal; that none of you paid any cash and that the corporation was remote from even a suggestion of a responsible for the purchase
+At the Union Safe Deposit and Trust company's banks both commercial and savings, everything proceeded with that degree of order and quiet that was remote from even a suggestion of a